Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/overlays/quick-goal-progress-bar.md

 ## Tutorial
 <br>
-Don't forget __Set the directory of your OBS__ in the `action`: Follower Goal 1st : Set !createfollowgoal & Subs Goal 1st  : Set !createsubgoal
+Don't forget **Set the directory of your OBS** in the `action`: Follower Goal 1st : Set !createfollowgoal & Subs Goal 1st  : Set !createsubgoal<br>
 Use !createFollowGoal to add a new Nested Scene with the Follow Goal Bar > then set your follower Goal Number use !setFollowGoal <br>
 Use !createSubsGoal to add a new Nested Scene with the Subscriber Goal Bar >then set your subscriber Goal Number use !setSubsGoal